 Adapted from the incredible true story A Long Way Home by Saroo Brierley.

 Directed by Garth Davis and Produced with Angie Fielder of Aquarius Films.

 To understand how audiences can best make an impact around this powerful film, Picture Motion conducted in-depth research, facilitated conversations with U.S.-based and international organizations, and analyzed feedback from both community organizers based in India as well as and global issue-area experts to deliver a Landscape Report.
-This report is a road map for an engagement campaign that will hopefully take place through the fall and winter 2016.
+This report was a road map for the film’s engagement campaign that took place through the fall 2016 through spring 2017.

 Picture Motion identified three key fundraising partners to help support the over 80,000 children that go missing in India each year as a part of the #LionHeart impact campaign: Childline India Foundation, Railway Children, and Magic Bus.